 These nominations can be up to 600 words in length, and are meant to tell the story of the nominee from the perspective of the nominator, and explain what makes this person special.
 The nominations are reviewed by a 5 person committee of University Staff shared governance known as the Awards Selection Committee.
 This committee is the sole decision maker and selects the 10 persons who each year are presented with the Award.

-The Awards are presented at a public ceremony, at which the winners receive a certificate, a monetary payment, and a letter of congratulations from the Chancellor.
 Everyone who is nominated, regardless if they are among the final 10 winners or not, will have their names published on a ‘Roll of Honor’.